tlaplus/foundation/content/grants/2024-grant-program.md

 - Description of relevant work and how it applies to your proposal (if any)
 - Up-to-date CV or résumé (maximum 3 pages per team member)

-{{% notice style="primary" title="Softare licensing requirements" icon="circle-exclamation" %}}
+{{% notice style="primary" title="Software licensing requirements" icon="circle-exclamation" %}}
-We recommend using the Apache License 2.0 for our grants due to its strong community support, robust legal protections, and permissive nature that encourages collaboration.
-However, we are committed to an inclusive open source environment and will accept contributions under any [Open Source Initiative (OSI)-approved license](https://opensource.org/licenses), provided a clear and compelling rationale for the chosen license is presented.
+We require that any new software developed be released as open source under an [MIT License](https://opensource.org/license/mit).
+If the software developed depends on an existing TLA+ tool, then the new software must use the license of the dependency (strongly preferred) or an open source license that is compatible with the license of the dependency (acceptable).
+All contributions to existing tools are made under the existing license of the tool in question.
 {{% /notice %}}

 ## Application details